beliantech/docker-nginx-gcs-proxy/README.md

 # gcs-spa-proxy
-A Docker image for running Nginx as a caching proxy for Google Cloud Storage.
+A Docker image for running Nginx as a proxy for Google Cloud Storage, with caching and SPA features.

 ## Usage